Skip to main content

 About

-DEFRAG is a single player casual strategy game.
+DEFRAG is a single player casual management game with a economy theme.
 It was developed by BlueDot Studio and was released on November 12, 2025.
-It received very positive reviews from players.
+It received overwhelmingly positive reviews from players.

 C:\> LAUNCH DEFRAG[ CLEAN THE SECTOR ] * Eliminate viruses and cleanse the sector. * Maximize weapon performance through modules. [ UPGRADE NODES ] * Collect resources to strengthen your nodes. * Combine nodes to create new combat styles. [ CHALLENGE & REWARD ] * Earn special rewards through challenges. * Take on higher difficulties with new strategies.